jun159/Team3-MongoDB/README.md

 Save the file and restart the MongoDB server.

-### 6. Download project
+### 6. Project directory
-Before running the scripts, make sure the project is in the home folder.
+Before running the scripts, make sure the project folder is uploaded into the home folder.
 Change directory to the project folder to prepare for benchmarking.
 ```
 cd Team3-MongoDB
 ```